TASI Lectures on Inflation: The Physics of Inflation

 The possibilities for getting inflationary expansion are (maybe frustratingly) varied.
 Inflation is a paradigm, a framework for a theory of the early universe, but it is not a unique theory.
 A large number of phenomenological models has been proposed with different theoretical motivations and observational predictions.
 For the majority of these lectures we will focus on the simplest single-field slow-roll models that we just described.
 However, in this short section we want to relieve ourselves from the sin of not mentioning the broader landscape of inflationary model-building (see also Ref.~\cite{LythRiotto}).

 The simplest inflationary actions (\ref{equ:simple}) may be extended in a number of obvious ways:

 \begin{enumerate} \item {\it Non-minimal coupling to gravity.}

 The action (\ref{equ:simple}) is called minimally coupled in the sense that there is no direct coupling between the inflaton field and the metric.
-In principle, we could imagine a non-minimal coupling between the inflaton and the graviton, however, in practice, non-minimally coupled theories can be transformed to minimally coupled form by a field redefinition.
+In principle, we could imagine a non-minimal coupling between the inflaton and the graviton, however, in practice, non-minimally coupled theories can be written as minimally coupled theories by a field redefinition.

 \item {\it Modified gravity.}

 Similarly, we could entertain the possibility that the Einstein-Hilbert part of the action is modified at high energies.
 However, the simplest examples for this UV modification of gravity, so-called $f(R)$ theories, can again be transformed into a minimally coupled scalar field with potential $V(\phi)$.